quinetime/academic-paper-boilerplate/README.md

 `--bibliography TestBib.bib`

-Or, you can put the bibliography file data in the YAML header and remove the '--bibliography' parameter from the command scripts
+Or, you can put the bibliography file data in the YAML header and remove the '--bibliography' parameter from the command scripts.

-## NOCITE
+### NOCITE

 In the nocite file, add the following (replacing the citations as needed).
 This will include papers in the bibliography even if they are not cited in the text.
 (One writing strategy is to start by populating this list early with probable citations, then move them into the content as needed.)